SebastianWeberKamp/KAMP/README.md

-# Karlsruhe Architectural Maintainability Prediction
+# Karlsruhe Architectural Maintainability Prediction (KAMP)

 KAMP is an approach to analyze the change propagation in a software system from technical and organizational perspectives.
 It is based on the software architecture annotated with technical (e.g. deployment) and organizational artifacts (e.g. management).